 Mr. Green holds a B.A. from Cedarville University and an M.B.A from Syracuse University.
 Mr. Green is a Certified Public Accountant.

 James Eberhart joined Wheelock in 2008.
-At Wheelock, Mr. Eberhart is a Principal in the acquisitions group, working across all major asset classes with primary responsibility for overseeing the Firm’s investment activity on the East and West Coasts.
-Recent investment focus areas have included office, retail, multifamily, senior housing and hospitality, including a range of ground up development.
+At Wheelock, Mr. Eberhart is a Managing Director in the acquisitions group, working across all major asset classes.
 Prior to joining Wheelock, Mr. Eberhart was an analyst in the Real Estate Investment Banking Group at Deutsche Bank AG, where he focused mainly on the gaming and lodging industries.

 Mr. Eberhart received a B.A. from Dartmouth College, where he graduated Magna Cum Laude.

 Tim Hodes joined Wheelock in 2008.
-At Wheelock, Mr. Hodes is a Principal in the acquisitions group, working across all major asset classes with primary responsibility for overseeing the Firm’s investment activity in Chicago and the major Texas markets and the Firm’s hospitality portfolio.
-Other focus areas have included hospitality, retail and office.
+At Wheelock, Mr. Hodes is a Managing Director in the acquisitions group, where he is responsible for overseeing the Firm’s hotel investment activity.
+Other focus areas have included supporting the firm’s efforts in Chicago and the major Texas markets.
 Mr. Hodes has experience with structured-debt, entity-level and asset-level investments.

 Prior to joining Wheelock, Mr. Hodes was an analyst in the Real Estate Investment Banking Group at Deutsche Bank AG, where he focused primarily on the real estate and gaming industries.

 Mr. Hodes received a B.B.A. from the Ross School of Business at the University of Michigan, where he graduated with High Distinction.

 Prior to joining Wheelock, Mr. Jones was a Director at Lerner Real Estate Advisors (“Lerner”) in Tampa, Florida.
 At Lerner, Mr. Jones was focused on retail, multi-family, master planned communities, and the workout and restructuring of distressed land developments on behalf of institutional investors.

 Mr. Jones received a B.S. in Finance and Real Estate from Florida State University, where he graduated Magna Cum Laude and a Master of Science in Real Estate Development from the Massachusetts Institute of Technology.